Knowledge Ecommerce

 3. Build Course:

-what would be more rewarding than converting your knowledge into a structured course and selling it to the world?
+What would be more rewarding than converting your knowledge into a structured course and selling it to the world?
 It is a beautiful way to help a lot of people who want to learn new things.
 The Internet is the medium that connects everyone in the world.

 Courses give your brand a real booster.
 Everyone does not do it.
 Courses show your commitment to the domain you are in, the confidence you have in your domain, and your willingness to share it with a broader audience for good.
-These are the qualities is that every employer looks into in their senior management hires too :)
+These are the qualities that every employer looks into in their senior management hires too :)

 Key Points to Remember:

-• Don’t worry if you see a lot of courses or videos on Youtube on your domain.
+• Don’t worry if you see a lot of courses or videos on YouTube on your domain.
 “Bits and Pieces” of information here and there will not give complete knowledge.
 Your structured course for sure can.

 • Nothing is perfect.
 You just have to start it, and as you move on, it will become better day after day.